Thiruthalvaadi: Plot

-Vishnu (Siddique) is the regional manager in a travel company and he is a bachelor.
+Vishnu is the regional manager in a travel company and he is a bachelor.
 His friends and relatives try to get him married, but Vishnu has seven conditions for his future wife, including ones such as knowing Carnatic music, Hindi, Chinese and western cooking.
-So his friend Krishnankutty (Jagadish) does many cunning things to make Vishnu marry Lathika (Urvashi).
+So his friend Krishnankutty does many cunning things to make Vishnu marry Lathika.
 After that, they both marry.
 But the real problems begin there.